Yassmine-Yazidi-573/AI-Powered-M-E-Platform---Art-Rue/README.md

 ## Improvements to be considered:
    -Working on a multiclass classification model instead of a simple Binary one: Adding "Neutral" as a third class in FSA /Adding more charts/Visuals Options

+## Notes:
+   - Data used to train and test the model is synthetic data and not the Organization's original data!